sparkfun/Serial_Alphanumeric_Display_Driver/arduinoCode/README.txt

 This is a very basic library for SparkFun's Alpha-Numeric Display Driver (http://www.sparkfun.com/products/10103).

 License: Creative Commons BY-SA 3.0 (http://creativecommons.org/licenses/by-nc-sa/3.0/) - Use it however you'd like, but attribution would be great!
 I'd love to hear how you're using the library (jim@sparkfun.com).
 Definitely let me know if you've added to the library, there's room for improvement...
+If you encounter any bugs, please add them to the issues tab in the git repository (https://github.com/jimbloom/alphanumericDisplayDriver/issues).

 Install: After extracting the library place the 'AlphaNumeric_Driver' folder into your Arduino 'libraries' folder.
 On my standard windows install this is at C:\Documents and Settings\myname\My Documents\Arduino\libraries.
 After copying the library, if you have Arduino already open, you'll need to close and re-open it.